par-renyard/sda/README.md

 - entry count on each state
 - ....

 - ConversationState is what currently holds the rules.
-A naming convention around conversaiton rules and config json is imposed.
+A naming convention around conversation rules and config json is imposed.
 State: StateName, then json file:  StateNameRules.json must exist

+- Rules also fall into 1 of three "scopes"
+- Scope = "Entry"
+    entry rules are executed when you first enter into the conversation state no utternace from the user is required. these rules are executed each time you enter the state
+- Scope="Intent"
+    these rules are executed every time an utterance is relieved from the user.
+    Watson is used to find intent, then each intent rule is executed
+- Scope="Default"
+    this concept could be removed.  currently when an utterance is recieved, if none of the intent rules match, then the defaul rules are executed this could also be accomplised with the rules config itself

 This Poc code represents 2-3 hours on 2 weekend days.
 It was meant to prove out basic flow and concepts required.